GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 When preparing posters for meetings one will often need to include the organization's logo, which may be available to you as an Encapsulated *PostScript* File (EPS) or some raster image, e.g, PNG or JPG.
 At other times, you wish to include a photo or some other raster image in your map.
-The module :doc:`psimage`: can help with this, and like the other map feature placements it requires a reference point and its optional adjustments via the **-D** option.
+The module :doc:`psimage` can help with this, and like the other map feature placements it requires a reference point and its optional adjustments via the **-D** option.
 In addition we require one (or two) modifiers to determine the image size.